 Transactional Funding in House Flipping

 Not surprisingly, transactional funding is an important tool used by house flippers and rehabbers.
 Most notably, it increases optionality and the ability to secure more deals.
-Thanks, in larger part, to the speed in which transactional funding may be deployed, investors may gain access to deals they would have otherwise lost out on to competition.
+Thanks largely to the speed at which transactional funding may be deployed, investors may gain access to deals they would have otherwise lost out on to the competition.
 In securing and deploying money faster than others, investors can make offers sooner than those seeking traditional financing.
 Through this transactional method, house flippers can get the funds they need to rapidly purchase a wholesale deal, then flip the house and sell it to an end buyer without rehabbing it or spending lots of money fixing it up.

 Pros & Cons Of Transactional Funding

-Transactional funding is a proven strategy which has found its way into investors’ playbooks.
-The optionality and speed of implementation transactional funding awards investors is invaluable.
-That said, the method in which transactional funding grants those who use it access to capital isn’t without downside.
-Taking on debt in order to secure an investment does come with inherent risk.
-As a result, investors need to weigh the pros and cons associated with transactional funding and decide for themselves if its worth pursuing.
+Transactional funding is a proven strategy that has found its way into investors’ playbooks.
+The optionality and speed of implementation transactional funding awards investors are invaluable.
+That said, the method in which transactional funding grants those who use it access to capital isn’t without downsides.
+Taking on debt to secure an investment does come with inherent risk.
+As a result, investors need to weigh the pros and cons associated with transactional funding and decide for themselves if it’s worth pursuing.